nrfconnect/sdk-nrf/applications/serial_lte_modem/doc/slm_description.rst

          #XSOCKET: 0, closed
          OK

 #.
-Test a TCP client with TCP proxy service (note that these commands are available only if :option:`CONFIG_SLM_TCP_PROXY` is defined):
+Test a TCP client with TCP proxy service:

    a.
 Check the available values for the XTCPCLI command.